sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 Before we start adding any products, we will have to create a *prototype*.
 A *prototype* is mandatory for any product definition.
 It can be compared to its skeleton in the application.

-In our case, we will need two kind of items :
+In our case, we will need two kind of items:

 * a mug prototype that will have no specific options,
 * a jersey one, which can provide various sizes.